alexa-labs/skill-sample-nodejs-space-explorer/README.md

 ### Animations

-We've created a new animation package that allows us to reuse the same animation framework across all our pages.
-This drastically reduces the amount of code we need to write, allows us to paramaterize our custom animations and maintain a consitent feel across the skill.
-Take a look at [soft-stagger.json](packages/soft-stagger.json) for the code behind how we achieved this.
+A new animation package has been created to facilitate reuse of the same animation framework across all pages.
+This drastically reduces the amount of code written, allows parameterization of custom animations, and maintains a consistent feel across the skill.
+See [soft-stagger.json](packages/soft-stagger.json) for the code behind how this was achieved.

 ### AVG

-Because of the dynamic nature of APL responses, we created a graphics package to serve vector graphics for our atmosphere data on larger screens.
-Check out [atmosphere-graphics.json](packages/atmosphere-graphics.json) for an example of an AVG package.
+Because of the dynamic nature of APL responses, a graphics package was built to serve vector graphics for the atmosphere data on larger screens.
+See [atmosphere-graphics.json](packages/atmosphere-graphics.json) for an example of an AVG package.

 ### Alexa Responsive Layouts

-One of the biggest time-savers for us was the inclusion of the Alexa Responsive Layouts.
-These are pre-made layouts built by Amazon to work across all device categories and viewport sizes.
-Including these in our code let us eliminate several lines of code and conditional statements throughout the skill.
-It also alleviates the nedd to update the skill every time a new device comes online.
+Alexa Responsive Layouts are pre-made layouts built by Amazon to work across all device categories and viewport sizes.
+Including these eliminates several lines of code and conditional statements throughout the skill.
+It also alleviates the need to update the skill every time a new device comes online.
 Visit the Alexa Design Guide's [Responsive Components](https://developer.amazon.com/docs/alexa-design/background.html) section for more information and usage.

 ## Quicklinks